AnkitaSingh87/PowerBI-project---Datasource-SQLSERVER/README.md

 Total Number of Unit Sold – Summary of Unit Sold

-Average Days on Market – Measures how quickly properties are sold Sales Volume – Total value of properties sold within a period Analayze offer price - Brief about the offer price in particular area and city
+Analayze offer price - Brief about the offer price in particular area and city